 Family: I grew up in metro Detroit with my parents and three siblings.
 I have an older sister, a younger brother, and a little sister.
 My sister Jessie is an occupational therapist and is currently pursuing to use her medical skills on the mission field.
 Josh has a bachelor’s degree in psycology and is working in insurance.
 Lastly, my little sister Lauren is in her senior year of high school.

 Teaching Philosophy: As a teacher, I want to create an environment where my students are inspired to learn and challenge their selves.
 I desire to assist them through every struggle, and rejoice with them in every triumph.
 I hope to instill a love for learning in my students and more importantly, a love for the Lord.
 I desire that every student who enters my classroom would leave at the end of the year having positively grown in their educational pursuits, become better problem solvers, creative thinkers, citizens, and ultimately better followers of Jesus Christ.

 I am blessed with a loving family.
 My husband, Tim, is also a Lutheran teacher at a nearby school.
 We have 4 wonderful children.
 All 4 kids went through Lutheran schools, including Lutheran High North.
 They are now successful adults living busy lives around the country.
 My husband and I spend much of our vacation time traveling to see the kids.
 We try to visit everyone at least once a year.
-We head off to South Dakota, Louisiana and Texas.
+We head off to Wisconsin, Louisiana and the UP.
 We’re campers and we put a lot of miles on our vehicle!
 One of our sons are married, and so is our daughter.
 So I have 2 wonderful daughters-in-law and a son-in-law to add to the mix.
 We have 5 grandchildren, 3 beautiful little girls and 2 busy boys, and 1 on the way.